Entertainment One Logo

 E1 Entertainment Logo 2009

-Over the course of two years, some series and films featured the logo with the text “E1 Entertainment”.
+Over the past two years, some series and films have featured the logo with the text “E1 Entertainment.”
 Above was the first half of the inscription.
-The designers depicted it so that it looks like the letter “E” with the number 1 slightly turned to the right side.
-And the word “ENTERTAINMENT,” consisting entirely of capital glyphs, was located at the very bottom.
+The designers depicted it as the letter “E” with the number 1 slightly turned to the right side.
+The word “ENTERTAINMENT,” consisting entirely of capital glyphs, was at the bottom.

 The basis for the inscription was the top of a certain sphere, which denoted the planet.
 It was painted in gradient blue.
-And in the background, you could see the same blue rays of different shades.
+In the background, you can see the same blue rays of different shades.
 All this was placed in a square.

 2010 – 2015